cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 All protobuf messages have unique fully qualified names, in this example `cosmos.crypto.sr25519.PubKey`.
 These names are derived directly from .proto files in a standardized way and used in other places such as the type URL in `Any`s.
-Since there is an easy and obvious way to get this name for every protobuf type, we can use this message name as the key type `prefix` when creating addresses.
-For all basic public keys, `contents` should just be the raw unencoded public key bytes.
+We can easily obtain the name using `proto.MessageName(msg)`.

 ### Named Accounts